eiximenis/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization_08.md

     ![PowerShell terminal shows git push command and the GitHub Sign In experoence.
 Sign in with your browser button is highlighted.](media/github-sign-in.png "GitHub Sign In")

-1. Fill-in your GitHub account credentials on the browser window to Sign-In.
+1. Fill-in your GitHub account with the following credentials to Sign-In.

+     - **Username:**   Provide the GitHub Username
+     - **Password:**   Provide the **Personal Acess Tocken** that has been created during the starting of this Exercise

 1. On the **Authorize Git Credential Manager** screen select **Authorize GotCredentialManager**.
 This will give your local environment permission to push the code to GitHub.